django-hurricane/django-hurricane/README.md

 | --check-migrations | Check if all migrations were applied before starting application |
 | --webhook-url      | If specified, webhooks will be sent to this url |

+**Please note**: `req-queue-len` parameter is set to a default value of 10.
+It means, that if the length of asynchronous tasks queue will exceed 10, readiness probe will return status 400 until the length of tasks gets below the `req-queue-len` value.
+Adjust this parameter if you want asynchronous task queue to be larger than 10.

 #### Probes and the System Check Framework

 The probe endpoint invokes Django's check framework (please see: https://docs.djangoproject.com/en/2.2/topics/checks/).